dstanecki/dstanecki.github.io/_posts/2025-07-06-traefik-monitoring.markdown

 date:   2025-07-07 00:00:00 -0500
 categories: projects
 ---
-Simple, step-by-step guide to configure Traefik monitoring in Kubernetes using Prometheus and Grafana.<!--break-->
+Simple step-by-step guide to configure Traefik monitoring in Kubernetes using Prometheus and Grafana.<!--break-->

 **Prerequisites:**
 Ensure the following are already installed and running in your cluster: